thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

-- if a query stage writes more than other stages, filter early in the query https://cloud.google.com/bigquery/docs/best-practices-performance-compute#avoid-oversharding-tables https://cloud.google.com/bigquery/docs/multi-statement-queries#temporary_tables https://cloud.google.com/bigquery/docs/query-insights
+- if one stage of a query writes more than other stages, filter early in the query https://cloud.google.com/bigquery/docs/best-practices-performance-compute#avoid-oversharding-tables https://cloud.google.com/bigquery/docs/multi-statement-queries#temporary_tables https://cloud.google.com/bigquery/docs/query-insights